 Hair Color: Black

-Bio: Losing both of her parents in the Great War, she spent several years of her childhood in an orphanage before being sent to a private school, then military school, courtesy of the Rubinelle Government.
+Bio: Losing both of her parents in the Great War, she spent several years of her childhood in an orphanage before being sent to a private school, and then to a military school, courtesy of the federal government.

-Personality: She has a distorted view of life that closely resembles Superiority complex.
-She has a natural distrust of other people, actually a side effect from her days at a orphanage.
-She expects nothing but perfection and complete obedience for rules and superiors.
+Personality: She has a distorted view of life that closely resembles the views of persons suffering from a superiority complex.
+She has a natural distrust of other people, most likely an effect of her upbringing at an orphanage.
+She expects nothing but perfection and complete obedience from her subordinates.